Dhoondte Reh Jaaoge: Plot

-Set in Mumbai, the film starts with Raj Chopra (Paresh Rawal), a good-for-nothing movie director whose recent films, have all failed at the box office.
+Set in Mumbai, the film starts with Raj Chopra, a good-for-nothing movie director whose recent films have all failed at the box office.
 He gets threatened by his landlord and creditors that if he does not pay them on time, he will be homeless.
-At the same time, chartered accountant Anand (Kunal Khemu) tries to cheer up his girlfriend Neha (Soha Ali Khan) on her birthday.
+At the same time, chartered accountant Anand tries to cheer up his girlfriend Neha on her birthday.
 Neha is a wannabe actress whom Anand takes to a 5-star restaurant for her birthday.
-Raj meets Ratan (Asrani) at the restaurant.
-Ratan is the manager of famous Bollywood actor Aryan Kapoor (Sonu Sood), and Raj has come to see Ratan to sign a movie deal with Aryan.
+Raj meets Ratan at the restaurant.
+Ratan is the manager of famous Bollywood actor Aryan Kapoor, and Raj has come to see Ratan to sign a movie deal with Aryan.

-Raj and Ratan buy as much food as they can, and put the bill on Anand, who cannot pay and is sent to jail.
-When he comes out, Anand is eager for revenge, and sees Raj shoplifting.
-Raj goes over to Aryan and Ratan, and right when he gets the movie contract papers out, an Inspector Avtar Gill shows up and arrests Raj for shoplifting, which was recorded by Anand.
+Raj and Ratan buy as much food as they can and put the bill on Anand, who cannot pay and is sent to jail.
+When he comes out, Anand is eager for revenge and sees Raj shoplifting.
+Raj goes over to Aryan and Ratan, and right when he gets the movie contract papers out, an inspector shows up and arrests Raj for shoplifting, which was recorded by Anand.
 Raj escapes from jail only to get attacked, and he is saved by Anand.
-Anand and Raj come up with a movie plan together, to put money towards a film and ensure it is a flop.
+Anand and Raj come up with a movie plan together to put money towards a film and ensure it is a flop.
 They collect a lot of money and pretend to be rich and wealthy men to show off in front of Aryan, who signs the papers, and gets in the movie.
-Anand and Raj try to make the movie as bad as they can to get their share on money, but they don't know that each of them has a different plan.
+Anand and Raj try to make the movie as bad as they can to get their share of the money, but they don't know that each of them has a different plan.

-They borrow money from a well known gangster to finance the movie.
-They use Neha for the actress role, because Anand knows that with Neha in the film, it will definitely be a flop.
-While the movie is filming, they contact Asharraff (Johnny Lever) to be the writer, who mixes up Sholay, Dilwale Dulhania Le Jayenge, Gadar, and Lagaan (in that order).
-At the premier, the film is declared as a "hit," and the assassins get ready to kill them both.
+They borrow money from a well-known gangster to finance the movie.
+They use Neha for the actress role because Anand knows that with Neha in the film, it will definitely be a flop.
+While the movie is filming, they contact Asharraff to be the writer, who mixes up Sholay, Dilwale Dulhania Le Jayenge, Gadar, and Lagaan (in that order).
+At the premiere, the film is declared a "hit," and the assassins get ready to kill them both.
 When Raj is about to escape with the money, he finds that Anand has already looted all the money.
-Both, on the run, meet each other while looking for a hiding place, and both decide there is no better place to hide than Jail itself.
+Both, on the run, meet each other while looking for a hiding place, and both decide there is no better place to hide than jail itself.
 The two run in jail for making a fraud film and looting money.
 Once they come out of jail, the two embrace in friendship, and Neha Anand reunites, and everyone decides to make another film.